January 19, 2026

 };

-It’s correct and often fast enough, but it pays for mutual exclusion even though the producer and consumer never write the same index.
+It’s correct and often fast enough: around 12M ops/s5 5 Compiled with clang compiler with highest -O3 optimization level, and -march=native -ffast-math.
+Consumer and producer threads are pinned to dedicated cores (Intel Core Ultra 5 135U).
+See benchmarkon consoomer hardware.
+However, it pays for mutual exclusion even though the producer and consumer never write the same index.
 The ownership is asymmetric: the producer is the only writer of head, and the consumer is the only writer of tail.
 That asymmetry is the lever to remove locks.

 Lock-free ring buffer §